akdombrowski/pingone-express_js-sample-app-guide/README.md

 <br />

+---

-##### Congrats!
-You did it
+### Congrats!
+You did it!

-You've just walked through the steps to trigger authentication of a user with PingOne!
+You've just walked through the steps to authenticate a user with PingOne!
 The returned tokens serve as your proof.

 ---